Imitation: Gender and age differences

-Imitation and imitative behaviours do not manifest ubiquitously and evenly in all human individuals, some individuals rely more on imitated information than others.
+Imitation and imitative behaviors do not manifest ubiquitously and evenly in all human individuals; some individuals rely more on imitated information than others.
 Although imitation is very useful when it comes to cognitive learning with toddlers, research has shown that there are some gender and age differences when it comes to imitation.
 Research done to judge imitation in toddlers 2–3 years old shows that when faced with certain conditions "2-year-olds displayed more motor imitation than 3-year-olds, and 3-year-olds displayed more verbal-reality imitation than 2-year-olds.
 Boys displayed more motor imitation than girls."

-No other research is more controversial pertaining gender differences in toddler imitation than renowned psychologist, Bandura's, bobo doll experiments.
-The goal of the experiment was to see what happens to toddlers when exposed to aggressive and non aggressive adults, would the toddlers imitate the behavior of the adults and if so, which gender is more likely to imitate the aggressive adult.
+No other research is more controversial pertaining gender differences in toddler imitation than psychologist, Bandura's, bobo doll experiments.
+The goal of the experiment was to see what happens to toddlers when exposed to aggressive and non-aggressive adults, would the toddlers imitate the behavior of the adults and if so, which gender is more likely to imitate the aggressive adult.
 In the beginning of the experiment Bandura had several predictions that actually came true.
 Children exposed to violent adults will imitate the actions of that adult when the adult is not present, boys who had observed an adult of the opposite sex act aggressively are less likely to act violently than those who witnessed a male adult act violently.
-In fact 'boys who observed an adult male behaving violently were more influenced than those who had observed a female model behavior aggressively'.
-One fascinating observation was that while boys are likely to imitate physical acts of violence, girls are likely to imitate verbal acts of violence.
+In fact "boys who observed an adult male behaving violently were more influenced than those who had observed a female model behavior aggressively".
+One observation was that while boys are likely to imitate physical acts of violence, girls are likely to imitate verbal acts of violence.

 Negative imitation

 Imitation plays a major role on how a toddler interprets the world.
 Much of a child's understanding is derived from imitation, due to a lack of verbal skill imitation in toddlers for communication.
 It is what connects them to the communicating world, as they continue to grow they begin to learn more.
 This may mean that it is crucial for parents to be cautious as to how they act and behave around their toddlers.
 Imitation is the toddlers way of confirming and dis-conforming socially acceptable actions in society.
 Actions like washing dishes, cleaning up the house and doing chores are actions you want your toddlers to imitate.
 Imitating negative things is something that is never beyond young toddlers.
-If they are exposed to cursing and violence, it is going to be what the child views as the norm of their world, since imitation is the 'mental activity that helps to formulate the conceptions of the world for toddlers' Hay et al. (1991).
+If they are exposed to cursing and violence, it is going to be what the child views as the norm of their world, since imitation is the "mental activity that helps to formulate the conceptions of the world for toddlers".
 So it is important for parents to be careful what they say or do in front of their children.